Rye House power station: Previous power stations

-The 128 MW coal-fired Rye House power station was built by the British Electricity Authority (later the Central Electricity Generating Board) and was commissioned in 1951.
+The first station on the site was originally planned by the Northmet Power Co with a 192 MW capacity.
+Construction of the station was deferred during the war and it was not until 1947 that work on site could be initiated by the now British Electricity Authority.
+The station was first provided power in 1951 and by 1954 4 x 32 MW turbo-alternator sets had been installed.
 The station was located between the London to Cambridge railway line and the Lee Navigation, providing access for the delivery of coal and a water supply for condensing steam in the plant.
 The building was designed by the architect Sir Giles Gilbert Scott in a steel-framed, brick-clad ‘cathedral of power’ style exemplified by Scott's Battersea and Bankside power stations.

-The station had single chimney and three reinforced concrete cooling towers.
+The station had single 260ft chimney and three reinforced concrete cooling towers.
 Each tower had a capacity of 1.3 million gallons per hour (1.64 m^{3}/s).
 A dock was built on the Lee Navigation adjacent to the power station for unloading coal in addition to the railway sidings.

 The station comprised four 30 MW Richardsons Westgarth-Parsons turbo-alternators, generating at 33 kV.
-These were supplied with steam from the Babcock pulverised coal boilers which produced a total of 1.4 million pounds per hour (176.4 kg/s) of steam at 600 psi (41.4 bar) and 454 °C.
+These were supplied with steam from four 350,000 lb/hr Babcock pulverised fired coal boilers at 600 psi (41.4 bar) and 454 °C.

 In 1965, an open cycle gas turbine power station was built adjacent to the steam station.
 This comprised two 70 MW oil-fired gas turbine/generator sets.
 This was a peak shaving plant designed to operate at times of maximum demand.

 The output from the steam plant and the gas turbine plant are shown in the following charts.

-Rye House (steam) power station output 1954–1982 in GWh.Rye House (gas turbine) power station output 1965–1982 in GWh.Rye House power station was decommissioned on 1 November 1982.
+Rye House power station was decommissioned on 1 November 1982.
 It was subsequently demolished and then replaced by the CCGT station.